 Some common signs that your Betta is happy and content in their new environment include swimming around the tank, exploring different nooks and crannies, and engaging in playful activities such as building bubble nests.

-On the other hand, if your fish appears to be swimming erratically or staying in one spot for an extended period, it could be a sign that something is wrong, and you should take steps to ensure your Betta is comfortable.
+On the other hand, if your fish appears to be swimming erratically or staying in one spot for an extended period, it could be a sign of betta fish dying, and you should take steps to ensure your Betta is comfortable.

 Frequently Asked Questions about Signs a Betta Fish Is Dying (FAQ)